ycl-the-lyc/ubc-study-notes/apsc-101/apsc-101.typ

 Typically expressed in forms of thresholds, e.g. "germ level lower than 300", "potable".

 == Satisfaction
+Curves are *quantifiable and defensible* models of the relationship between attributes and stakeholder satisfaction.

 "Extent" questions, used mostly in ranking and scoring.
 Typically shown as a curve, with satisfaction changing with attribute value, e.g. "3-8 hours of battery life, the higher the better".
 Sometimes, the higher the value, the worse the satisfaction.